kjman26/Chris_Kang_Portfolio/README.md

     5. how to correctly order and tag HTML such that it ligns up with CSS
     6.

-What makes my project standout is:
-    1. It is ME and there is only one ME!
+What makes my project standout is: ME as there is only one me and it displays the ability to proficiently use css and html!
-    2. The use of different background images
-    3. My personal info

 Usage:
     1. hover over individual boxes to highlight